-By Nikki Magaziner Mills, Director of College Counseling
+By Ms. Nikki Magaziner Mills, Director of College Counseling

-Equal parts intensive research and self-reflection, this journey demands wisdom, maturity, thoughtfulness, introspection, resilience, and a sense of humor.
-It requires a sense of the world beyond St. Albans, and beyond Washington DC.
+Equal parts intensive research and self-reflection, this college application journey demands wisdom, maturity, thoughtfulness, introspection, resilience, and a sense of humor.
+It requires a sense of the world beyond St. Albans, and beyond Washington, D.C.
 And, most importantly, it requires that each boy—precisely at the time that he is only just beginning to know how to be himself—lead the way and take control.

-In our office this year, we hosted speakers from Georgia Institute of Technology, Columbia University, and Davidson College.
-In the fall, more than 150 college admissions representatives visited St. Albans to speak with small groups of seniors about their schools, and in the spring, we worked with a committee of local independent schools to host our annual large college fair at Georgetown Preparatory School.
-In the winter, along with NCS, Sidwell Friends, Maret, and Georgetown Day School, we hosted a College Case-Study Night in which thirty-five college representatives worked with “admission committees” of juniors and their parents as they evaluated four mock admissions files.
+In our office this year, we (virtually) hosted speakers from University of California at Berkeley, Tufts, and Davidson College.
+In the fall, more than 138 college admissions representatives visited St. Albans, either virtually or in-person, to speak with small groups of seniors about their schools, and in the winter, along with NCS, Sidwell Friends, Maret, and Georgetown Day School, we hosted a virtual College Case-Study Night in which four college representatives walked juniors and their parents through the admissions evaluation process for four mock admissions files.
 We offered workshops on the college application process for juniors and seniors which ranged in topic from How Do I Begin My College Search? to Writing the Application Essay.
 Mostly, we met one-on-one with students as they tried to answer those biggest of questions: Where do I want to go next?
 What do I want my future to hold?

-We in the College Office feel privileged to have worked with the Class of 2018, and we are excited to watch from afar as they continue to find themselves and to be themselves.
+We in the College Office feel privileged to have worked with the Class of 2022, and we are excited to watch from afar as they continue to find themselves and to be themselves.
+It was a great year for college admissions for the Class of 2022!
 Congratulations!